 Here are some things to consider when looking at the costs of long-term care:

 - Homecare Costs Are Usually Always Higher: If your parent or loved one comes to live with you the cost of their care could become quite high and unpredictable.
 You may have to make costly adjustments to your home, such as installing stair lifts, specialized bathrooms, or guard rails.
 What happens when you go on vacation or need time away?
 You will have to pay for a qualified caregiver to take over and that is not a cheap option.
 With an assisted care facility, the long-term costs are always lower than in-home care.

-- Fulltime Care Is Better: When you are paying for the fulltime care of a loved one in an assisted care facility you know what you are getting for your money.
+- Fulltime Care Is Better: When looking at the cost of nursing home vs home care, you can easily recognize all the costs of a nursing home or assisted living.
 The residential home covers all of your loved one’s needs without any surprise costs such as extra nursing care.
 All their meals and day-to-day living costs are covered, and many homes have plans that include on-call doctor visits.
 For you to call a doctor to your home on a regular basis will cost a lot more.
 In an assisted care home, the staff are trained to spot changes in your loved one’s condition, changes you may not spot at home.
 Early intervention usually saves time and money and is better for your love one’s long term health prospects.

-- Reduced costs: An extra benefit of having your loved one live in an assisted care facility is the reduced costs of their annual living expenses.
+- Reduced costs: An extra benefit of the cost of nursing home vs home care is the reduction of living expenses by not having your loved one in their home.
 They do not have to pay property tax on their homes, no more maintenance fees for upkeep of the garden and they will not have to do those annual repairs to the home either.
 Security, utilities, trash removal, travel costs, snow clearance, housekeeping and meals are all taken care of when they move to their new home.
 All money goes towards their care only and this can be beneficial for all involved.